-Our Search web interface services the growing demands of business compliance and legal discovery teams as well as end-users.
-It includes capabilities designed to assist organizations in responding to legal discovery actions and compliance audits.
-It enables higher levels of business productivity and competitiveness by offering users direct access to data.
+Our Search interface services the growing demands of business, compliance and legal teams as well as end-users.
+It includes capabilities designed to assist organizations in responding to legal discovery actions and compliance audits, including classification and preservation features as well as data analytics, review, filtering and workflow.
+All these capabilities enable higher levels of business productivity and competitiveness by offering users direct access to data.